Columbia River Rainbow Trout

 Group Size: The program caters to six anglers per week.

-Equipment: The package includes the use of fly rods, reels, and flies.
-Equipment is subject to a $100.00 loss or breakage fee.
+Equipment: The package includes the use of fly rods, reels, flies, and tippets.
+Please note that new tapered leaders are not included in the package.
+Equipment is subject to a $100 loss or breakage fee.
 A comprehensive tackle-and-gear list is included in our confirmation packet.

 Black Bear Lodge